-Flash Fiction, Extremely Short; Oppression, Slavery & a Smidgeon of Hope; Tips for Inspiration
+Flash Fiction, Extremely Short; Oppression, Slavery and a Smidgeon of Hope; Tips for Inspiration

 Inspired by a challenge from Chris, aka cam8510, to write some extremely short fiction, I decided to adopt a theme for my response, firstly because that might make easier reading and secondly (actually the main reason if truth be known) my thoughts might respond if dragged together under one heading.

 A writer should aim to choose words for impact, to create imagery and appeal to the emotions.
 Using minimum words for maximum effect should be the goal.
 This is an exercise to test the best writers, to stretch their boundaries.
 I haven’t tried extra short fiction before but I’ve cut and honed these words to meet my own restrictions and produced my best for the moment.
 Another day would tell me to write from another angle perhaps but I’m leaving it as it is for now.